-6.5 Fire Alarm
+6.4 Fire Alarm

-- 6.5.1 The evacuation concept is the "2 stage alarm" and total evacuation".
+- 6.4.1 The evacuation concept is the "2 stage alarm" and total evacuation".
 The sounding of the fire alarm (lasting not less than 1 minute) should be treated as an alert signal and occupants should standby for evacuation.
-Upon confirmation of a fire situation, the second continuous alarm is sounded, and immediate evacuation should be effected. - 6.5.2 The fire alarm signal can be raised by one of the following means: - a.
-Break glass alarm system, which require a person to break the glass of the nearest fire alarm call point;

-- b.
-Automatic heat or smoke detection system;

-- c.
-Automatic sprinkler system.

-- d.
-Kitchen Fire Suppression System

-- e.
-Total Gas Flooding System
+Upon confirmation of a fire situation, the second continuous alarm is sounded, and immediate evacuation should be effected. - 6.4.2 The fire alarm signal can be raised by one of the following means: - a.
+Break glass alarm system, which require a person to break the glass of the nearest fire alarm call point. - b.
+Automatic heat or smoke detection system. - c.
+Automatic sprinkler system. - d.
+Kitchen fire suppression system. - e.
+Total gas flooding system.

-6.5.3 1st Fire Alarm
+6.4.3 1st Fire Alarm

-- a.
+a.
 This is the alert signal.
 When the fire alarm is activated, the alarm bells on all floors within the affected fire alarm zone shall ring for not less than one minute before it is isolated.
-Simultaneously, an audio and visual signal will be registered at the fire alarm panel: - b.
+Simultaneously, an audio and visual signal will be registered at the fire alarm panel:

+- b.
 The floor sub-panel will indicate the floor zone at which the alarm has been activated. - c.
-The main alarm panel located at the Fire Command Centre or its affected panel will indicate the floor on which the alarm has been activated. - d.
+The main alarm panel located at the Fire Command Centre (FCC), or its affected panel will indicate the floor on which the alarm has been activated. - d.
 The fire alarm panels located at AES Watchroom (WRO) and Fault Management Centre (FMC) shall indicate which Fire alarm panel has been activated. - e.
+AES Watchroom shall inform Airport Operation Centre (AOC) @ 6603 4908 and ensure that the following information are communicated to AOC: - i.
+Activated Fire Alarm (FA) zone; and - ii.
+Status of AES response, i.e. investigation in progress, confirmed fire, etc. - f.
+AOC shall inform Terminal Management Centre (TMC) @ 6307 8686 and TMC to inform Central Announcement Room (CAR) @ 6541 2305 to broadcast a general alert announcement over the public address (PA) system (See Annex 5 TEXT 1).
+Please note that this is applicable only for T1-T3 as T4 is using automated announcement system.
+Refer to communication flow chart below:

+Communication Flow Chart

-AES or DTM shall inform Central Announcement Room (CAR, 6541 2305) to broadcast a general alert announcement over the public address (PA) system (See Annex 5 TEXT 1) - M&E Maintenance Contractor shall silence the fire alarm bell after it has rung for not less than one minute. - g.
-AES shall link up with the M&E Maintenance Contractor at the affected fire alarm panel (to attach work flow for fire alarm activation). - h.
-If it is confirmed to be false fire alarm activation, AES or DTM shall inform CAR (6541 2305) to broadcast a general alert announcement over the PA system (See Annex 5 TEXT 2)
+- g.
+M&E Maintenance Contractor shall silence the fire alarm bell after it has rung for not less than one minute. - h.
+AES shall link up with the M&E Maintenance Contractor at the affected fire alarm panel. - i.
+If it is confirmed to be false fire alarm activation, AOC shall inform Terminal Management Centre (TMC) @ 6307 8686 and TMC to inform CAR @ 6541 2305 to broadcast a general alert announcement over the PA system (See Annex 5 TEXT 2).
+Please note that this is applicable only for T1-T3 as T4 is using automated announcement system.

-6.5.4 2nd FIRE ALARM
+6.4.4 2nd FIRE ALARM

-a.
+- a.
 This is the signal to commence total evacuation.
 The alarm bells on all floors (of the affected zone) shall ring continuously.
-Upon confirmation of a fire situation, the evacuation announcement (See Annex 5 - TEXT 4) shall be made via the FCC PA System in phases beginning with: -

-- i.
-The affected fire floor within its zone and adjacent zones; - ii.
-Two floors above the fire floor within its zone and adjacent zones; - iii.
-Two floors below the fire floor within its zone and adjacent zones. - b.
-The evacuation will be carried out by the AES Ops Commander. - c.
-The rest of the floors shall be evacuated subsequently (if deemed necessary decided by the AES Ops Commander).
+Upon confirmation of a fire situation, up to the discretion of AES Ops Commander, the evacuation announcement (See Annex 5 TEXT 4) shall be made via the FCC PA System. - b.
+The rest of the floors shall be evacuated subsequently (if deemed necessary by the AES Ops Commander/SCDF).
 Notwithstanding the above, a total evacuation of the building may be declared in an extreme situation.

-6.6 ACTION TO BE TAKEN IN EVENT OF AN OUTBREAK OF FIRE
+6.5 ACTION TO BE TAKEN IN EVENT OF AN OUTBREAK OF FIRE

-6.6.1 Informant
+6.5.1 Informant